sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

     _Click Run Android Emulator_

 1. The first time you do so, the emulator is created and configured, so it may take a few moments to start up.
+You may also be asked if you want it to be configured for internet access, and if you click **Yes**.
 Once it starts up, you should see the emulator run the **Patients** app.

     ![App in the Android Emulator](Images/vs-android-emulator-running.png "App in the Android Emulator")